 A kitchen backsplash is a design opportunity to use color and pattern, experiment with materials, and add a dose of personality to the most frequently used gathering space in the house.
 It's also a relatively small canvas that doesn't cost an arm and a leg to renovate if you change your mind and want to try something new.

 Whether you are looking for a custom-designed tile pattern, a gorgeous piece of stone, an unconventional material, a jolt of color, a metallic finish, or a classic finishing touch like subway tile, a backsplash can be more than just a practical piece of kitchen armor against unwanted splashes and splatters.
 Think of it like a great necklace or a pocket square—that finishing touch that brings the whole ensemble together.
 Check out these inspiring ideas to spark your own creativity and turn your kitchen into a conversation piece.

-The gleaming opalescent tile backsplash of this gorgeous all-white kitchen from Tara Mangini and Percy Bright, the design duo at Jersey Ice Cream Co., adds dimension to the neutral color scheme and is the perfect backdrop for a show stopping oven.
-Gleaming metallic bronze sconces and copper cookware compliment the clean, pretty, timeless layered look.Continue to 2 of 15 below.
+The gleaming opalescent tile backsplash of this gorgeous all-white kitchen from Tara Mangini and Percy Bright, the design duo at Jersey Ice Cream Co., adds dimension to the neutral color scheme and is the perfect backdrop for a show-stopping gourmet oven.
+Bronze, stainless, and copper metals mix effortlessly to give the kitchen a timeless appeal.

-This pink and green kitchen from Dabito at Old Brand New features a soft geometric black and white patterned tile backsplash that creates structure between the vivid color blocking and helps keep the design feeling airy and modern.Continue to 3 of 15 below.
+This feel-good pink and green kitchen from Dabito at Old Brand New features a soft geometric black-and-white patterned tile backsplash that creates structure between the vivid color blocking and helps keep the design feeling airy and modern.Continue to 3 of 54 below.

 Blue and White Patterned Tile